When I first got to understand how my money would depreciate if I were to leave it in the bank, I was mortified.

 In this day and age, where several investors post their successes online, this might lead to unrealistic expectations that we might have for our own investing journey.

 Despite gaining knowledge along the way, learning tends to feel endless when it comes to investing, as there is just always more to know and understand.

 One thing I’ve learnt during my journey is that I will never be FULLY ready when it comes to investing.

-While there is indeed a lot to learn, one way to learn is also by dipping your toes and begin with small amounts which is a lot less intimidating.
+While there is indeed a lot to learn, one way to learn is also by dipping your toes and beginning with small amounts, which is a lot less intimidating.

 Lucky for us, there are now various ways we can start investing without huge capital, be it once-off or on a monthly basis.

-Another fear when it comes to investing is to purchase a stock and have the price dip further.
+Another fear when it comes to investing is purchasing a stock and having the price dip further.

-One good thing for starting early is the ability to stay in the market for a longer time horizon which allows us to ride through bear markets.
+One good thing about starting early is the ability to stay in the market for a longer time horizon which allows us to ride through bear markets.